 Opposite these is Koti Mahadev complex which consists of the only Shiva temple in Kathmandu with bricks containing Shiva lingams.
 Just ahead of Koti Mahadev to the left is an opening with slope leading to a large open square – this is Itum Bahal.

 It’s highly likely Itum was a trading area similar to Kasthmandap which came into existence three hundred years prior to Itum’s legendary beginning.
-Indeed judging by historic documents it would seem as if Itum was an extension or a forerunner to the main trading areas that would soon form Kathmandu.
-The most popular legend that many say in one form or another brought about the first monastery revolves around its excepted founder Keshchandra and a story about a monster.
+Indeed, judging by historic documents, it would seem as if Itum was an extension or a forerunner to the main trading areas that would soon form Kathmandu.

-The story of Gurumapa and Keshchandra which lead to Itum Baha
+The story of Gurumapa and Keshchandra which led to Itum Baha

-Most of this story was verbal however there are some murals inside the monastery, brass plaques outside along with some artifacts.
-Some parts of this story change depending if you talk with members of Itum Bahal monastery or people living in Itum Bahal complex.
-However both overlap.
+Most of this story was verbal, however, there are some murals inside the monastery, brass plaques outside along with some artifacts.
+Some parts of this story change depending on if you talk with members of Itum Bahal monastery or people living in Itum Bahal complex.
+However, both overlap.

 Keshchandra returned to his sisters house and claimed he was innocent of the theft.
 That night she fed him from silver plates which also went missing the next day.
 Keshchandra lost another bet and with it the silver plates.
 Returning to his sisters house whereupon she scolded him for taking her dishes.
 Using bronze plates she served him dinner.
 Yet again the dishes went missing as Keshchandra gambled them away in a lost bet.